25. Sam Harris: “Spirituality Is a Loaded Term.”

 Sam Harris came to prominence in 2004 with the publication of his first book, The End of Faith.

 It was a harsh criticism of organized religion and has spent 33 weeks on the New York Times bestseller list.
+He's got a PhD in cognitive neuroscience and he's been described as an evangelical atheist.

-So, how is it even possible that 15 years later, Mind, Body, Spirit magazine identified him as the 13th most influential spiritual person on the planet.
+So how is it even possible that 15 years later, Mind, Body, Spirit magazine identified him as the 13th most influential spiritual person on the planet.

 Welcome to People I Mostly Admire with Steve Levitt.

 I think like a scientist, I view the world through the lens of data, skepticism, and hypothesis testing.
+I'm not the slightest bit religious.

 In spite of that, though, I have to confess, I've always been curious about spirituality.